isaccanedo/aws-greengrass-core-sdk-js/readme.md

-## AWS Greengrass Core SDK for JavaScript
+## AWS Greengrass Core SDK para JavaScript

 The **AWS Greengrass Core SDK for JavaScript** allows developers to write JavaScript Lambda functions which will run within Greengrass.